mayasharma2110/Treat-Yourself/README.md

     ![Manage Products](static/testing/manage-products.PNG)

   * As a business owner I want to be able to delete any product reviews that contain inappropriate text or are spam.
     * On the product detail page of a product the admin has access to links to delete any reviews from the database.
-Please note that owners can't delete ratings from the website directly as this functionality is unlikely to be needed, if they wish to do so it can be done from within the django admin.
+Please note that owners can't delete ratings from the website directly as this functionality is unlikely to be needed, if they wish to do so it can be done from within the Django admin.

       ![Delete Reviews](static/testing/delete-reviews.PNG)